Dear Washington School Students and Families,

 In-school or out-of-school suspension may be assigned by the building principal in instances where behavior is severely inappropriate.
 Parents will be immediately notified by the principal of any suspension.

-We are encouraging all students to stay off social media and want to teach them appropriate good digital citizenship skills.
+We encourage all students to stay off social media.
+We want to teach them appropriate digital citizenship skills.
 We will be working closely this school year with our DARE team of Millburn Police Officers.
 Our message is for our students to be internet and technology responsible, utilizing all forms of media in an appropriate manner.
-Our fifth-grade peer leaders will learn to be proactive and develop habits to help them navigate situations involving social media.
+Our fifth-graders will learn to be proactive and develop habits to help them navigate situations involving social media.
 Thank you for your support!

 Cell Phone Usage: Washington School will not be responsible for the loss or damage of any student cell phone.
 Students must turn them off and keep them away during the school day.
-After school, students can use their devices to communicate with a parent or guardian.
+After school, students may use their devices to communicate with a parent or guardian only.
 Students may not use their cell phones while traveling on the school bus.
 Please know that we discourage picture-taking and videotaping on school grounds.

-Doors that will be open during arrival: Main Office entrance, Willow Street entrance, and bus loop entrance.
+Doors that will be open during arrival: Main Office entrance, Spring Street entrance, and bus loop entrance.

 Walkers: Students walking to school may enter through any of the entrances.